Limburgerhof: History

 At this time the BASF Agricultural Centre, which has made Limburgerhof’s name known throughout the world, has 1400 employees in the areas of plant protection, plant biotechnology, fine chemistry and fertilisers.

 The recent development has run parallel to industrial growth in Ludwigshafen and is connected with the construction of the railway to Saarbrücken by Paul von Denis in the middle of the 19th century.
 But first the construction of the “Old Colony” was the starting point for this growth.
 In 1901 there were 200 residents, their number grew to 2300 in 1930, in 1958 to 5800 and today there are 10,600 residents.

 The main increase in Limburgerhof’s population came after the Second World War.
 Refugees from the East and the growing interest among city dwellers in finding living areas outside the congested city areas necessitated new building areas.
 The infrastructure including schools, sewage system, green areas, library and sports areas were quickly extended.

 in 1968 the first German Master of Indiaca startet in Limburgerhof.

 In 1983 a town centre building with Town Hall, room for cultural events, theatre, doctors’ surgeries, shops and apartments was opened and became the focal point of the town.
-Since 1975 the town has been twinned with the French town of Chenove in Burgundy.
+Since 1975 the town has been twinned with the French town of Chenôve in Burgundy.

 The living areas around the industrial centres in the Rhein-Neckar triangle are more and more important.
 Limburgerhof is ideal because of its excellent transport links and high living standard and many leisure opportunities.
 Particularly important in the town is the promotion of clubs, looking after senior citizens and also children and youthwork.
 In 1993 Limburgerhof was one of the winners in the competition for “Child Friendly Towns”.